Live-Chat mit Tektronix-Vertretern. Verfügbar von 06:00 - 16:30 Uhr PST.

 PSRR plots rejection ratio vs frequency.
 Control Loop Response (Bode plot) calculates gain and phase margin.

-Requires TPP0502, two probes.
+Requires and recommended TPP0502, two probes.
 Uses oscilloscope built-in generator or external Tektronix AFG 31000 Series.

 Dynamic range: Bode is typically 55 dB and PSRR is typically 85 dB.